9 Attractions at Yosemite National Park that Can’t Be Missed

 Glacier Point (Photo Public Domain)

-The best thing about Yosemite is how versatile it is for visitors.
+It’s a great place for visitors because each person can really choose what to do in Yosemite that suits their interests.
 The more adventurous can go hiking and rock climbing, or snowshoeing in the winter, and the creative ones can expand their skills in photography and drawing.

 Keep in mind that reservations are required to drive into Yosemite National Park and permits are required for some hikes, like Half Dome.
 Limited reservations are available seven days before your arrival date.
 So be prepared and plan ahead.